decklin/botw-reference/docs/armor.md

 <link rel="stylesheet" href="/assets/armor.css">

 This is a list of upgradable armor only.
-Hover over icons to see their full item names.
+Hover over icons (or tap anywhere on the table cell, on mobile devices) to see full item names.
 For uncolored dragon icons, see below.

 <table id="armor">
   <tr data-sort-method="none">